Jervis Bay Territory: Proposed nuclear reactor

 Murrays Beach carpark, originally cleared for the Jervis Bay Nuclear Power Plant project.

 In 1969, Jervis Bay Territory was proposed as the site for a nuclear power plant but the proposal was cancelled in 1971.
-An access road had been constructed to the site, on the southeast corner of the bay near Murray's Beach and the site excavated and levelled.
+An access road had been constructed to the site, on the southeast corner of the bay near Murrays Beach and the site excavated and levelled.
 The levelled site is now the car park for Murrays Beach and its adjacent boat ramp.